-Auditory memory involves being able to take in information that is presented orally, to process that information, store it in one’s mind and then recall what one has heard.
+Auditory memory involves being able to take in information that is presented orally, process that information, store it in one’s mind and then recall what one has heard.
 Basically, it involves the skills of attending, listening, processing, storing, and recalling.

 The frustration of talking to children where information goes “in one ear and out the other” is common to both teachers and parents.
-But for children with a poor auditory memory, this statement is pretty close to the truth, and this weakness can have serious consequences in the realm of learning.
+But for children with poor auditory memory, this statement is pretty close to the truth, and this weakness can have serious consequences in the realm of learning.

 If a child struggles with auditory memory, they can find it difficult to follow instructions and pay attention.
-Because children with auditory memory weaknesses pick up only bits and pieces of what is being said in class, they make sense of only little of what is said by the teacher.
-Afterwards they are able to recall only a small amount or none of what was said.
+Because children with auditory memory weaknesses pick up only bits and pieces of what is being said in class, they make sense of only a little of what is said by the teacher.
+Afterward, they can recall only a small amount or none of what was said.

 Students with auditory memory deficiencies will often experience difficulty developing a good understanding of words, remembering terms and information that have been presented orally, for example, in history and science classes.